-With its elegant atmosphere and tasty food, the Blenheim Palace afternoon tea is a great break from the hustle bustle of everyday life.
+With its elegant atmosphere and tasty food, the Blenheim Palace afternoon tea offers a delightful break from the hustle-bustle of everyday life.

 Blenheim Palace Afternoon Tea

 After arriving at Blenheim Palace, we headed straight to The Orangery Restaurant so that we wouldn’t miss a minute of our afternoon tea.
 After all, it’s not like we do this type of meal every day.
 In fact, we last enjoyed an afternoon tea over six years ago in Hong Kong at the Peninsula Hotel in Kowloon.
 Yes, it had been way too long.

 Our Blenheim Palace afternoon tea had all the bells and whistles that we expected.
 The somewhat narrow, elegant room’s high ceiling is decked with chandeliers and large window with views of the Italian garden just outside.
 Atmosphere is always important when it comes to the tea experience, but ultimately it’s all about the tea and food.

 We enjoyed our Traditional Afternoon Tea service with its selection of loose teas, savory sandwiches and homemade sweets.
 The server brought us three tiers of plates with savory tidbits like salmon sandwiches, miniature quiches, scones with clotted cream and freshly baked pastries.

 Much to our surprise, there was no lemon curd – a staple of the high tea experience.
 Please have no pity since this predicament forced us to eat macarons instead.